sciZer0/7/v/README.md

 *As mentioned above, on the Vote Blockchain, there are Automated Donations for donating tokens to Contributors.*

-*Automated Donations are an element of a Creator Thanksgiving Culture.*

-*Automated Donations are an automated inbuilt feature of the Vote blockchain.*
+*Automated Donations are an element of a Creator Thanksgiving Culture, and also are an automated inbuilt feature of the Vote blockchain.*

 At the start, the monthly rate of Automated Donations is 0.08% from each public address' balance, and the rate may monthly be charged — either increased or decreased — by 5% through democratic voting (Competitive Voting).